 BUILDING THERMAL ENVELOPE

 R402.1 General (Prescriptive).
-The building thermal envelope shall meet the requirements of Sections R402.1.1 through R402.1..
+The building thermal envelope shall meet the requirements of Sections R402.1.1 through R402.1.5.

+Exception: The following buildings, or portions thereof, separated from the remainder of the building by building thermal envelope assemblies complying with this code shall be exempt from the building thermal envelope provisions of this code.

+Those with a peak design rate of energy usage less than 3.4 Btu/h ft2 (10.7 W/m2) or 1.0 watt/ft2 (10.7 W/m2) of floor area for space conditioning purposes.

+Those that do not contain conditioned space.

+Greenhouses isolated from any conditioned space and not intended for occupancy

+R402.1.1 Vapor retarder.
+Wall assemblies in the building thermal envelope shall comply with the vapor retarder requirements of Section R702.7 of the International Residential Code or Section 1405.3 of the International Building Code, as applicable.

-R402.1.Insulation and fenestration criteria.
-The building thermal envelope shall meet the requirements of Table R402.1.based on the climate zone specified in Chapter 3.
+R402.1.2 Insulation and fenestration criteria.
+The building thermal envelope shall meet the requirements of Table R402.1.2 based on the climate zone specified in Chapter 3.

-R402.1.R-value computation.
-Insulation material used in layers, such as framing cavity insulation and insulating sheathing, shall be summed to compute the component R-value.
+R402.1.3 R-value computation.
+Insulation material used in layers, such as framing cavity insulation or continuous insulation , shall be summed to compute the corresponding component R-value.
 The manufacturer's settled R-value shall be used for blown insulation.
 Computed R-values shall not include an R-value for other building materials or air films.
+Where insulated siding is used for the purpose of complying with the continuous insulation requirements of Table R402.1.2, the manufacturer’s labeled R-value shall be reduced by R-0.6.

-R402.1.U-factor alternative.
-An assembly with a U-factor equal to or less than that specified in Table R402.1.shall be permitted as an alternative to the R-value in Table R402.1..
+R402.1.4 U-factor alternative.
+An assembly with a U-factor equal to or less than that specified in Table R402.1.4 shall be permitted as an alternative to the R-value in Table R402.1.2.